Koulikoro, Mali: What to pack, what to wear, and when to go [2024]

 March

-March in Koulikoro very dry with almost no rain.
-Temperatures average in the 80s F (low 20s C), with daytime temperatures significantly higher.
+Traveling to Koulikoro in March, you will notice that it very dry with almost no rain.
+Average temperatures (including nighttime) are in the 80s F (low 20s C).

 What to wear/what to pack: